Incubatio/game-off-2012/README.rst

-Special thanks to the testers, to the open source community to Simon oberhammer (creator of gamejs) to the mozilla dev center which is full of good documentation and all node/javascript community.
+Special thanks to the testers, to the open source community to Simon oberhammer (creator of gamejs) to the mozilla dev center which is full of good documentation and all node/javascript community, and of course github for that contest :).

 Post-dev Notes
 ==============

-That game off was really for me an opportunity to get back in my ambition to someday be a part of the people that do good video game where nowadays they became so rare, those which let a signature deep inside or teach something without you even think you are in a learning context.
+The Github Game Off was really for me an opportunity to get back in my ambition to someday be part of the people who do good video game where nowadays video games became so rare.
+By good i'm no talking about those fancy graphics but about games that let you a signature deep inside, changing players oneself without puting them out of a fun and intense adventure.

-My first idea was a game where you build your own game, the idea was to create an entity-compenent system architecture and allow the creations of different game environment by enabling/disabling systems and building hero and ennemies by assigning and unassigning components.
+My first idea was a game generator, more precisely  create an entity-compenent system architecture and allow the creations of different game environment by enabling/disabling systems and building hero and ennemies by assigning and unassigning components.

-But I  after 2 weeks of development, i felt i should produce something before deadline ^^.
+But after 2 weeks of development, I felt I should produce something before deadline ^^.

 So this week i chose to make multiple game interacting with each other.
-Lately I discovered Adventure, a text game (i'm actually quoting in the current game), I was really amused by the fact i felt that a 1976 game was giving me more fun than any other recent gamed I played.
+Lately I discovered Adventure, a text game, I was really amused by the fact I felt that a 1976 game was giving me more fun than any other recent gamed I played.

-The testers felt otherwise, and most of them gave up "lost in the forest".
-So until I make a gps for those testers, you won't play the great "adventure 2.0."
+I chose to include a text game for the first tab and as mainline (story line).
+I was really surprised by the testers first feedback, nowadays most player are unable to play a game without a navigation system and/or visual feedback way.
+Also in the first testable "version", is did push them in the game like "Adventure" did, without tutorial, which was a bit rough.

 Seems like nowdays there's no much place for people who loves supreme commander over alpha beta pruning game (sorry i meant starcraft) or D&D over recent mmorpg ^^.